remotesensorDJB/uas_regulations/PITCHME.md

 +++
 ##### Part 107 Knowledge Test
 ##### Airspace Classifications
-The **National Airspace System** defines the airspace, navigation systems and airports that comprise the aviation infrastructure n the United States.
+The **National Airspace System** defines the airspace, navigation systems and airports that comprise the aviation infrastructure in the United States.

 The atmosphere is divided into a series of airspace classes with unique rules about aircraft operations within them.
 +++
 ##### Part 107 Knowledge Test
 ##### Airspace Classifications
-- Class A: A for altitude!
+- **Class A**: A for altitude!
 18,000ft MSL and above
-- Class B: B for busy!
+- **Class B**: B for busy!
 The airspace surrounding the nation's busiest airports.
 (Think JFK/ORD)
-- Class C: C for crowded!
+- **Class C**: C for crowded!
 Airspace around major airports, but not the busiest.
 (Think SDF)
-- Class D: D for dialog!
+- **Class D**: D for dialog!
 Airspace around airports with a control tower to talk to.
 (Think LOU)
-- Class E: E for everywhere!
+- **Class E**: E for everywhere!
 All airspace that isn't A, B, C, D, or G.
-- Class G: G for ground!
+- **Class G**: G for ground!
 All airspace from the surface to 1,200ft AGL that isn't A, B, C, or D.
 +++
 ##### Part 107 Knowledge Test
 ##### Airspace Classifications